Bottled in Ireland

 - as natural repellent for mites, mosquitoes, etc.

 - as small remedies (lavender for burns, eucalyptus for cold, etc)

 - for wellbeing in general, leveraging the benefits of the oils on our emotions which is an area of growing research.

 All of the oils are imported from different parts of the world, directly from producers, and are bottled in The Nature of Things workshop in Ireland.
 You can see the country of origin on each product.

 Country of origin: Turkey (Rose)

-Each bottle is glass with a plastic cap ( HDPE) and paper label.
+Each bottle is glass with a plastic cap ( Polypropylene #5 which can be recycled) and paper label.
 Cardboard box.

 How To Use